How Much Rent Can I Afford?

 - For fixed leases, landlords cannot raise rent prices on existing renters during the life of the lease.

 - Check for cell reception inside the unit before renting.

 - Call a nearby pizza place that delivers.
 If they don't deliver to a certain address after a certain time, it can be an indicator of the crime rate and safety of the neighborhood at night.

 - Call utility services.
 They can provide information on what the average monthly bill might look like.

 - If there are train tracks nearby, ensure that the sound of passing trains isn't enough of a disturbance to lead to sleepless nights.

 - Be nice to landlords.
-The relationship between landlord and renter contains a lot of grey area, and it can work in the renter's favor to appeal to them, whether it's by always making timely payments, or treating their property with respect.
-It is possible that the landlord might respond with more favorable treatment such as not exorbitantly increasing rent after the lease ends.
+The relationship between landlord and renter contains a lot of grey areas, and it can work in the renter's favor to appeal to them, whether it's by always making timely payments or treating their property with respect.
+It is possible that the landlord might respond with more favorable treatment, such as not exorbitantly increasing rent after the lease ends.